BCYasser/DigitMorphoScATAC/README.md

 # DigitMorphoScATAC
 scATAC analysis for Dr Kmita

-#' here is the script necessary for analysis
+#' here is the script for analysis presented in the article linked below